 If you travel a lot, or wish you traveled a lot, or even just wished you traveled at all, you need a travel credit card.

-I own two travel credit cards: Barclaycard Arrival World Mastercard and Citi / AAdvantage Platinum Select World Mastercard.
+I own two travel credit cards: Barclaycard Arrival World Mastercard (note: this card is no longer offered... womp, womp), Citi / AAdvantage Platinum Select World Mastercard, and my newest, Chase Sapphire Preferred.
 They are the reason for the season, as in they are the reason I was able to go to London for 10 days last June and the reason I will be returning to that beautiful English perfection of a city this upcoming April.
 I qui’e li’erally (said in Cockney accent) could not afford these trips without ‘em, so consider this my ode to the travel credit card and the reasons you should consider owning one.

 Disclaimer: I’m not going to explain how you should be using your credit card (there’s a post for that), but please, for the sake of all that is financially good, use your credit card wisely.
 Do not go into debt over a trip.
 That is just straight-up goobish.

 If you travel internationally, you should own a card that doesn’t charge you money every time you swipe it abroad.
 Those 3% fees add up ‘n up ‘n up (sung to the tune of Coldplay’s “Up&Up”), so this is where a travel credit card’s no international fees benefit can save you moolah that you probably don’t have much of to begin with (unless you don’t live in an follow-your-art-fueled city, in which case you probably have a decent corporate job that pays you a decent salary, to which I say haha wut you only have one job???).
 Be smart.
 Don’t spend extra money on a dumb fee for no reason.
 Save that money for another Stella Artois cidre at a cozy London pub.